-Banks with total assets of at least 250 billion Swiss francs, of which the total foreign commitment amounts to at least 10 billion Swiss francs, or with a total foreign commitment of at least 25 billion Swiss francs are further required to maintain an extended countercyclical buffer in the form of Common Equity Tier 1 capital.
-An extended countercyclical buffer is calculated based on foreign private sector credit exposures, including non-bank financial sector exposures.
+Banks with total assets of at least 250 billion Swiss francs, of which the total foreign commitment amounts to at least 10 billion Swiss francs, or with a total foreign commitment of at least 25 billion Swiss francs, are further required to maintain an extended countercyclical buffer in the form of Common Equity Tier 1 capital.
+An extended countercyclical buffer is calculated on the basis of foreign private sector credit exposures, including non-bank financial sector exposures.